Zayne-sprague/To-CoT-or-not-to-CoT/README.md

 We made our own special way to call models :P

 You can see examples in `scripts/example__calling_models.py` for details on how to do it.
 Really it was just a way for us to unify calling stuff back before a ton of other packages came out that did this.

-## Installing Gemini

-To get Gemini working you need a `google_service_key.json`, a project ID, a project location, threshold limits setup (on the console) and then to be logged in via the CLI.
-There has to be an easier way, but for now that's how this was setup.